-To date we have counted 549,004 pink salmon through the KSEF.
-This year's odd-year pink escapement compares to a maximum observed to the day of 338,677 in 2009, which resulted in an overall escapement of 559,865 (August 31, 2023 is the maximum observed to the day for odd-year pink) and the minimum observed to the day of 38,202 in 2019, which resulted in an overall escapement of 52,644.
-Based on average run timing for pink salmon to the day (2003-2019) it is predicted that 69.9% of the run should have passed the KSEF.
+To date we have counted 603,768 pink salmon through the KSEF.
+This year's odd-year pink escapement is the maximum observed to the day and is the maximum escapement through the KSEF since operations first began at the facility in 2003.
+The escapement observed to the day also compares to a minimum observed to the day of 49,373 in 2019, which resulted in an overall escapement of 52,644.
+Based on average run timing for pink salmon to the day (2003-2019) it is predicted that 89.5% of the run should have passed the KSEF.
 For more information on cumulative Kitwanga odd-year pink salmon abundance by date, refer to the pink salmon graph below.